cloudflare/ai-utils/README.md

-## Utilities to make it easier to work with Workers AI platform.
+## Developer toolkit that makes it simple to build with the Workers AI platform.
+Includes support for embedded function calling, and more in the future!

 ### Installation